elimu-ai/web3-wiki/TOKENOMICS.md

 ## About elimu.ai

+The word "elimu" is Swahili for "education."
 The mission of elimu.ai is to build innovative learning software that empowers out-of-school children to teach themselves basic reading📖, writing✍🏽 and math🔢.
 You can read more at https://github.com/elimu-ai/wiki#readme

 ### DAO